Chronic toxic hepatitis symptoms and treatment. Complications of toxic hepatitis

 • infusion of horseradish roots;

-Diet plays an important role in the treatment of liver diseases.
-It is the main stimulus for regeneration, since it allows you to eliminate the impact adverse factors and create conditions for quick recovery providing the liver with all essential substances.
+Diet plays a huge role in the treatment of liver diseases.
+It is the main stimulus for regeneration, since it eliminates the effects unfavorable factors and create conditions for quick recovery, providing the liver with all necessary substances.
 You should also minimize the intake of all medications.
-There is a saying: " The best pill for the liver, this is the absence of any pill, ”and it is close to the truth!
+There is a saying: " The best tablet for the liver, this is the absence of any pill,” and it is close to the truth!

-What diet should be followed for toxic liver hepatitis?
-Exclude all foods that are difficult for digestion:
+What diet should you follow for toxic liver hepatitis?
+Avoid all foods that are difficult to digest:

-You can not eat fatty, spicy, fried.
+You can’t eat fatty, spicy, fried foods.
 Food is steamed, baked or boiled.

 IN daily diet must include:

-Nutrition for toxic hepatitis should be carried out in small portions, 5-6 times a day.
-It is advisable to adhere to the principle separate power supply: do not mix protein and carbohydrate foods in one go, and eat fruits separately from everything.
+Nutrition for toxic hepatitis should be taken in small portions, 5–6 times a day.
+It is advisable to adhere to the principle separate power supply: do not mix protein and carbohydrate foods at one time, and eat fruits separately from everything.

 Forecast